All You Need To Know About Trading Stocks in Canada

 You can trade from 9:30 a.m. to 4 p.m.
 ET on the Toronto Stock Exchange and New York Stock Exchange.
 The Toronto Stock Exchange is the third-largest in North America by market capitalization, while the New York Stock Exchange is the largest globally.

-If you’re wondering where else to buy stocks outside of a regular stock exchange, you can use a full-service stockbroker or purchase securities directly from a company through its direct stock purchase plan.
+You can use a full-service broker or purchase securities directly from a company through its direct stock purchase plan.
 Direct stock purchase plans are companies' investment strategies that allow individual traders and investors to buy stocks from them or their transfer agents.

 How To Buy US Stocks in Canada